luckill12345/UCSC-CSE-101-W20/hw3/README.md

 Here are the relevant files and directories.

 **Wordrange/**: This folder contains the files for your submission.
 You must write your code in this folder.
-Your Makefile must be in this directory, and should create the executable ``bard" in this directory.
+Your Makefile must be in this directory, and should create the executable ``wordrange" in this directory.
 Here is a description of files within this directory.

 * simple-input.txt, simple-output.txt: These are test input files, to check your code.
 Please leave these files in this directory.